MikeAmy/sql_lexer/README.rst

 python-sql_lexer - Parse SQL statements
 ======================================

-sql_lexer is a non-validating SQL parser module for Python.
+sql_lexer is an SQL lexer module for Python.

-|buildstatus|_

 Install
 -------